 Genome-wide linkage studies have been extensively used to identify chromosomal regions which may harbour susceptibility genes for complex diseases.
-The early enthusiasm for such studies has been replaced by the realisation that most complex disease genes have only a minor effect on risk, and consequently many linkage studies have low power to detect such genes (Risch and Merikangas, 1996).
-This was well illustrated by a compilation of 101 genome-wide linkage studies in 31 diseases, which found that few studies achieved significant evidence for linkage, and there was little replication within each disease (Altmuller et al., 2001).
-Replication of linkage is an important concept in genome-wide linkage studies: two studies obtaining high (if not significant) LOD scores in the same approximate region lends further weight to these results.
+The early enthusiasm for such studies has been replaced by the realisation that most complex disease genes have only a minor effect on risk, and consequently many linkage studies have low power to detect such genes.1 This was well illustrated by a compilation of 101 genome-wide linkage studies in 31 diseases which found that few studies achieved significant evidence for linkage, and there was little replication within each disease.2 Replication of linkage is an important concept in genome-wide linkage studies: two studies obtaining high (if not significant) LOD scores in the same approximate region leads further weight to these results.
 This ad hoc method of comparing results across studies is formalised in meta-analysis, which provides statistical evidence for the co-localisation of linkage evidence across studies.
 Meta-analysis can also provide a solution to the lack of power in individual studies: combining weak evidence of linkage from several studies may show an overall significant effect.

 Several methods for meta-analysis of linkage studies have been proposed.
-The gold standard is a complete analysis of genotype data from all contributing studies (often termed 'mega-analysis').
+The gold standard is a complete analysis of genotype data from all contributing studies (often termed megaanalysis).
 However, many study groups are reluctant to share raw genotype data, particularly if they are restricted by industrial partnerships.
 There are also technical problems of pooling different marker maps, and difficulties in finding an analysis method that is suitable for all studies.
-Pooling genotypes in short candidate regions has worked well in many collaborative studies (Demenais et al., 2003; Levinson et al., 2002).
+Pooling genotypes in short candidate regions has worked well in many collaborative studies.^{3,4}

-1.2 Statistical methods for meta-analysis of linkage studies
+Statistical methods for meta-analysis of linkage studies